Bevy Tutorial: Pong

 You of course don't have to do things this way.
 However, for explaining the inner workings of Bevy and in my own findings in game development I find it quite useful.

-Lets take a closer look at one of our systems:
+Lets take a closer look at the projection system:

 fn project_positions(mut positionables: Query<(&mut Transform, &Position)>) {